Nalerr/Nalerr/README.md

-- 👋 Hi, I’m @Nalerr
+- 👋 Hi, I’m Manu Nalerio
-- 👀 I’m interested in python and SQL
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning python, power BI and SQL
+- 🌱 I’m currently learning front end web development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me manu.nalerio@gmail.com

 <!---
 Nalerr/Nalerr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.